alexarje/sensing/book/week2.md

 [Hildegard Westerkamp](https://en.wikipedia.org/wiki/Hildegard_Westerkamp) (1946–) worked with Schafer in the World Soundscape Project and is famous for developing the concept of [soundwalking](https://en.wikipedia.org/wiki/Soundwalking) as a reflective practice of walking and listening to the environment.
 This is not only a practice of listening but also a method of engaging with the environment in a mindful and reflective way.
 It encourages participants to become aware of the acoustic ecology of their surroundings, fostering a deeper connection to place and community.
 Soundwalking can be used as a tool for artistic inspiration, environmental awareness, and even therapeutic purposes.

 Key aspects of soundwalking include:

 - **Active Listening**: Paying close attention to the layers of sound in the environment, from the most prominent to the subtle.
 - **Contextual Awareness**: Understanding how sounds interact with the physical and social context of a space.
 - **Documentation**: Participants may choose to record sounds, take notes, or create maps to capture their auditory experience.

 Hildegard Westerkamp’s soundwalking practice bridges both scientific research and artistic exploration.
 In her scientific work, Westerkamp used soundwalks as a method for gathering data about urban and natural soundscapes.
 Participants documented their listening experiences, helping researchers analyze acoustic environments, identify sources of noise pollution, and understand how people perceive and interact with their sonic surroundings.
 These soundwalks contributed to studies in acoustic ecology, urban planning, and environmental psychology.

 Artistically, Westerkamp transformed soundwalking into a creative process.
-She composed works based on field recordings and reflections gathered during soundwalks, such as her acclaimed piece "Kits Beach Soundwalk."
+She composed works based on field recordings and reflections gathered during soundwalks, such as her acclaimed piece *[Kits Beach Soundwalk](https://www.youtube.com/watch?v=hg96nU6ltLk)*.
 Her compositions often blend environmental sounds with narration, inviting listeners to experience places through attentive listening.
 Westerkamp’s approach encourages audiences to engage with everyday sounds as musical material, blurring the boundaries between scientific observation and artistic expression.

 Through soundwalking, Westerkamp demonstrated how attentive listening can deepen our understanding of environments, foster community awareness, and inspire new forms of sonic art.